 Refreezing stage of change is the third and final stage of the Kurt Lewin change management model.
-In this stage, employees adjust to the change of management day by day.
+In this stage, employees adjust to the change of management daily.
 Refreezing is a slow process of adopting the new culture and atmosphere of the corporate workplace.
 Employees and stakeholders may take a long time to adjust to the new systems.
 The pace of the practice among employees determines the time of the refreezing stage.
 So, refreezing is the most crucial stage in the Lewin change management model.
 The new attitude and behavior of employees become solidified as the norm of the organization.
 Finally, everyone starts to feel comfortable as in the previous stage before unfreezing.

 Communication During the Refreeze Stage

 The communication process should answer employees’ queries regarding rewards, control, efficiency, and relationship roles.
 In this stage, the information flow should be concrete, continuous, and multidirectional so that employees have a sufficient understanding of the personal associations of the change.
-Unavoidable misunderstandings may occur in this phase, so; communication should focus on making the change successful.
+Unavoidable misunderstandings may occur in this phase, so; communication should focus on making the transition successful.

 For example, An ice block cannot get converted into a new shape without melting it.
 So it would be best if you created a hot environment to melt the ice block.
 The temperature must be more than 32°F (0°C) temperature to melt the ice.
 So, here, increasing the temperature denotes the unfreezing stage.

-It will take time to transform the entire ice block into the water.
-Keep the glass in an isolated place and ensure the temperature is suitable for melting ice.
+It will take time to transform the entire ice block into water.
+Keep the glass isolated and ensure the temperature is suitable for melting ice.
 When the ice block completely transforms into water, pour it into a new pot to give it a unique shape.
 Here, pouring the water into a glass is changing steps or moving stage.
 Melting the ice denotes the change stage of Lewin’s theory.